EpicVon2468/bunny/SPEC.md

 ## Code Guidelines

-- All input files **must** be encoded in UTF-8 (TODO: Oh dear how do I deal with ligatures or other such characters?).
+- All input files **must** be encoded in UTF-8.
+- Input files *may* use `\r\n` or `\n` for newlines.
+Legacy macOS newlines (`\r`) are not supported.
+- Input files *may* contain a mixture of spaces and tabs for indentation, alongside trailing whitespace; However, the recommended behaviour is tabs with no trailing whitespace.
-- British English is **strongly** recommended, and the standard library will be written with this in mind.
+- British English is **strongly** recommended, as the standard library will be written with this in mind (Colour vs Color, Maths vs Math, Initialise vs Initialize, etc).

 ## Syntax